mailjet/prestashop-mailjet-plugin-apiv3/README.md

 ## Changelog

+= 3.2.8 =
+* jQuery is included explicitly now in the module

 = 3.2.7 =
 * Mailjet’s segmentation feature now allows multi-store owners to filter their customers by the store they belong to.